Meaningful Experiences at the Meaningful Travel Summit with the Willamette Valley

 Connecting with the Indigenous Communities of Oregon and the Willamette Valley

 Become immersed in Oregon’s rich history and explore the past, present, and future of the region’s Indigenous communities at the Museum of Natural and Cultural History.
 Ruth Hyde, Director of Community Engagement, will introduce the museum’s mission and exhibits.
-She will be joined by Deana Dartt, PhD, who will share her work on decolonizing museum representation of Native peoples—their cultures, histories, and contemporary lives.
+She will be joined by Dawnielle Tehama, who will share best practices and resources for working with Tribal Nations.
 Enjoy a locally sourced, sustainable lunch provided by the University of Oregon's catering team.
 Afterward, join Deitrich “Deitz” Peters for a cultural presentation.
 A short walk across campus will lead attendees to the Jordan Schnitzer Museum of Art for a special preview of the Steph Little Bird Fogel Installation, This IS Kalapuyan Land, before its official opening at the museum.
 Any remaining time will allow for a brief exploration of the museum’s other collections before returning to the hotel.

 **The tour will include a brief 15-minute walk across campus.